shanecelis/bevy_minibuffer/README.md

 I _believe_ a project with a "minibuffer" feature flag and rust conditional compilation facilities ought to make it easy and practical to exclude it from a release build.
-But I'd like to affirm that in practice before checking that box.
+But I'd like to affirm that in practice before considering this goal achieved.

 ``` rust ignore
 #[cfg(feature = "minibuffer")]